inkdropapp/docs-old/src/pages/manual/integrating-with-an-astro-site.md

 ---
 index: 110
-category: "hacking"
+category: 'hacking'
 toc: true
-path: "/manual/integrating-with-an-astro-site"
+path: '/manual/integrating-with-an-astro-site'
-title: "Integrating with an Astro site"
+title: 'Integrating with an Astro site'
 ---

 ## live-export: A tool to export notes programmatically and continuously